RPiOVN/p2pvps-server/specifications/high-level-overview.md

 ![Simple server client diagram](images/simple-diagram.jpg?raw=true "Simple server client diagram")

 ## Definitions
-* *Client* is an IoT device or other computer capable of running Docker and executing the [client software](https://github.com/RPiOVN/p2pvps-client)
+* *Client* or *Device* is an IoT device or other computer capable of running Docker and executing the [client software](https://github.com/RPiOVN/p2pvps-client)
 * *Server* is an internet connected computer capable of running the software in this repository.
 * *Device Owners* are the owners of the Client devices.
 * *Renters* are users who rent the Client device from the Device Owners.